 - For the best flavor, let the salsa sit for 30 minutes before serving.

 - Corn salsa is a great make-ahead dish for parties and cookouts.
-Scale up to serve a crowd.
+Scale it up to serve a crowd.

 I hope you love this quick and easy corn salsa recipe.
 If you make it, comment below to let us know! ⭐️⭐️⭐️⭐️⭐️